roalyr/GDTLancer-game-design/GDD-COMBINED-TEXT.md

 # GDTLancer - Lore & Background

-**Version:** 1.6
+**Version:** 1.7
-**Date:** August 1, 2025
+**Date:** October 31, 2025
-**Related Documents:** 0.1-GDD-Main.md (v1.8), 1-GDD-Core-Mechanics.md (v1.5)
+**Related Documents:** 0.1-GDD-Main.md (v1.9), 1-GDD-Core-Mechanics.md (v1.6)

 ## 1. Overview

-This document outlines the foundational lore for the GDTLancer universe.
-This history informs game mechanics, dialogue, design, and technology.
-The game takes place in **Sectors**, which can be a star system or other distinct region, keeping travel distances manageable.
+This document outlines the foundational setting and background for the GDTLancer universe.
+This information informs game mechanics, dialogue, design, and technology.

-## 2. The Exodus and The Pillar
+## 2. The Premise: A Sector of Colonists

-* **Origin:** The people of the Opulence system descend from groups who left Earth centuries ago.
-* **The Pillar:** Their generation ship, "The Pillar," was built for a multi-century journey, prioritizing durability and self-sufficiency.
-* **Functionality:** The Pillar is a rotating cylinder that generates sub-1g gravity.
-Its fully enclosed systems maintained a controlled, low-pressure atmosphere and a closed-loop ecosystem.
-* **Purpose:** The exodus was a one-way trip to establish a new, autonomous civilization, away from Earth's conflicts and ecological issues.
+The game takes place in a hand-crafted sector of space populated by a human-centric society of early colonists and explorers.
+The specific history of *how* or *why* humanity arrived in this sector is left undefined.
+The narrative focus is on the current state of the sector and the player's actions within it.

-## 3. The Anomaly and Arrival
+## 3. Core Theme: Scarcity and Pragmatism

-* **Interstellar Transit:** The voyage ended after passing through a spatio-temporal distortion known as "the Anomaly."
-* **Dislocation:** The Anomaly caused an uncontrolled spatial displacement, throwing The Pillar into an uncharted region of space.
-A temporal shift is also suspected.
-* **Arrival:** The Pillar eventually stopped near a G-type star, where the "Opulence" system was settled.
-* **Resource Shift:** Opulence is rich in energy, but raw matter for construction and repair is scarce.
-This scarcity defines the system's economy and culture.

-## 4. Post-Arrival: Shaping a Civilization

-* **Present Timeline:** The game is set 50-70 years after The Pillar's arrival.
-"Founders" (born on The Pillar) are elders in their 70s-90s.
-The "Voyagers" (the first generation born in Opulence) are adults in their 50s-70s and form the backbone of society.
-Younger generations are now often born in newer habitats off-Pillar.
-* **The Pillar's Enduring Role:** The Pillar was repurposed into the system's central hub for energy collection, refining, fabrication, and knowledge archival.
-It remains the primary deep-space port.
-* **Initial Expansion:** Early efforts focused on building survey vessels and automated mining tools.
-Asteroid mining established material self-sufficiency, allowing for the construction of smaller satellite habitats.

-## 5. The People of Opulence: Generations & Adaptation

-* **Founders:** This older generation holds the memory of the long voyage.
-They are seen as experienced, patient, and detail-oriented, valuing established procedures and knowledge preservation.
-* **Voyagers:** The first generation born in Opulence is pragmatic and resourceful, shaped by energy abundance and matter scarcity.
-They focus on practical expansion and resource acquisition.
-* **Population Value:** Each individual is highly valued due to historical population limits and a continued scarcity of skilled labor.
-This underlies the game's focus on meaningful agent interactions.
-* **Physiological Legacy:** Centuries in a controlled environment have led to subtle physiological differences, such as a preference for lower-G and better tolerance for minor radiation, which are considered normal.

-## 6. Culture of Pragmatism & Resilience

-* **Environmental Disposition:** Planetary surfaces are not feared, but seen as inefficient and resource-intensive to settle compared to asteroids and void habitats, which offer better environmental control.
+The primary driver of the setting is a considerable, but not punishing, scarcity of complex materials and skilled labor.
+This dynamic has forged a pragmatic, resilient, and resourceful culture.
-* **Core Values:** The culture values pragmatism, utilitarianism, and self-sufficiency.
-Resourcefulness and efficiency are highly respected.
+* **Core Values:** The culture values efficiency, function-over-form ("Pragmatic Aesthetics"), and resourcefulness.
 "Waste not, want not" is a common adage.
-* **Social Structure:** Family units are often based on mutual support and contribution.
-Meritocracy based on practical skills is central to social standing.
-* **Internal Conflict and Resolution:** Competition over resources, trade routes, or patents is common.
-Destructive warfare is avoided due to its high cost.
-Disputes are resolved through negotiation, arbitration, or structured "trials" to preserve assets and personnel.
-* **The 'Lancer' Combat Doctrine:** When disputes escalate, they are handled through specialized ship-to-ship engagements designed for controlled neutralization, not destruction.
-    * **Melee Focus:** The core of this doctrine, the "Lancer" paradigm, emphasizes close-quarters combat using durable industrial tools (lances, grapples, rams).
-This conserves matter and allows for asset recovery.
-    * **Reclaimable Projectiles:** Projectile weapons are rare and typically designed to be recoverable.
-They are used strategically to disable or capture.
-    * **Limited Casualties:** The goal is to disable, capture, or compel surrender, reflecting the high value of pilots and their ships.
+* **Value of Assets:** Because of this scarcity, complex assets (like ships) and skilled personnel (like pilots) are highly valued and treated as quasi-irreplaceable.

+## 4. The "Preservation Convention"

+This cultural and economic reality has led to a widespread social norm known as the **Preservation Convention**.
+* **Core Tenet:** This convention prioritizes the disablement, disarming, and capture of vessels over their outright destruction.
+Destroying a valuable ship and skilled pilot is seen as wasteful and unprofitable.
+* **Conflict:** This creates a natural source of conflict, as fringe groups or sociopaths who *break* this convention are treated as a significant threat by the general society.
+* **Industrial Tactics:** This convention favors the high-thrust application of industrial tools (grapples, reinforced prows, drills) in close-quarters engagements to disable, rather than annihilate, an opponent.

-## 7. Technology, Expansion & Human Interface
+## 5. Technology & Aesthetics

-* **Technological Evolution:** Technology is an iteration of The Pillar's original systems, emphasizing reliability, modularity, and efficiency.
+* **Technological Baseline:** Technology is grounded and functional, iterating on known, reliable systems.
+The aesthetic is function-first, emphasizing reliability and modularity.
-* **Research Focus:** Key development areas include robotics, small vessel design, efficient fabrication, asteroid mining, and advanced propulsion.
-* **Exploration & Settlement:** Exploration is driven by practical needs for resources and outpost locations.
-Settlements are utilitarian void habitats or modified asteroids.

-### 7.1.
-G-Stasis Cradle

-* **Purpose:** A standard system in all high-performance ships that allows pilots to withstand extreme G-forces.
+* **G-Stasis Cradle:** A key piece of in-lore technology standard in all high-performance ships.
+It is a bio-support system that allows a pilot to survive the extreme G-forces (e.g., up to 15G) generated by aggressive maneuvering or the use of high-thrust industrial tools in combat.
-* **Components:** A mechanical and bio-support system including an Exo-Harness, Active Contour Bladders for bracing, a Pressurized Breathing System, and Neuro-Biological Support for chemical and neural assistance.
+* **Travel:** Common Faster-Than-Light travel does not exist.
+Travel *within* a sector is done via in-system engines.
+Travel *between* sectors is a significant strategic undertaking, abstracted as a high cost in **Wealth Points (WP)** and **Time Units (TU)**.

-## 8. Naming Conventions (Outline)
+## 6. Naming Conventions (Outline)

-* **Cultural Synthesis:** Names reflect a blend of diverse Earth cultures from The Pillar's journey.
+* **Cultural Synthesis:** Names reflect a blend of diverse Earth cultures.
-* **Given Names:** A mix of traditional Earth names, often simplified.
-New names may emerge from significant events.
-* **Surnames:** Can be inherited Earth names or functional names reflecting ancestral roles (e.g., "Engineer-Chang," "Pilot-Nia").
 * **Language:** A practical and direct creole lingua franca with heavy technical jargon.

-## 9. Ambient Lore Implementation Goal
+## 7. Ambient Lore Implementation Goal

-The player experiences this history through its consequences on game mechanics, dialogue, and design, minimizing direct exposition in favor of "showing, not telling."
+The player experiences this setting through its consequences on game mechanics (like the combat module), dialogue, and design, minimizing direct exposition in favor of "showing, not telling."

 --- Start of ./6.2-GDD-Lore-Player-Onboarding.md ---

 # GDTLancer - Player Onboarding

-**Version:** 1.2
+**Version:** 1.3
-**Date:** August 1, 2025
+**Date:** October 31, 2025
-**Related Documents:** 0.1-GDD-Main.md (v1.8), 1-GDD-Core-Mechanics.md (v1.5), 6.1-GDD-Lore-Background.md (v1.6)
+**Related Documents:** 0.1-GDD-Main.md (v1.9), 1-GDD-Core-Mechanics.md (v1.6), 6.1-GDD-Lore-Background.md (v1.7)

 ## 1. Purpose and Goals